The description of phase transition in a black hole with conformal anomaly in the Ehrenfest's scheme

-where $\triangle C_{\phi}=C_{\phi 2}-C_{\phi 1}$, $\triangle\beta=\beta_{2}-\beta_{1}$ and $\triangle\kappa=\kappa_{2}-\kappa_{1}$.
-If the variables of evolving black holes satisfy the condition (23), the evolution is the second order phase transition.
-For Reissner-Nordstrom black hole, the heat capacity is $C_{\phi}=-2\pi r_{+}^{2}$ according to Eq.
-(9).
-From phase 1 to phase 2 or conversely, the difference of the heat capacities for the two kinds of phases respectively disappears $\triangle C_{\Phi}=0$, but $\triangle\beta\neq 0$ and $\triangle\kappa\neq 0$.
+Both the expansivity and compressibility of Reissner-Nordstrom black hole have discontinuities at the same position, which means a phase transition may happen at $r_{+}=Q$.
+However, from phase 1 to phase 2 or conversely, the difference of the heat capacities for the two kinds of phases respectively disappears $\triangle C_{\Phi}=0$, but $\triangle\beta\neq 0$ and $\triangle\kappa\neq 0$.
 The necessary condition (23) is violated.
 The second order phase transition of the black holes can not occur.
 It is interesting that the Gauss-Bonnet term is fundamental for the second order phase transition of the black holes.
 Only the black holes with conformal anomaly can undergo to perform the second order phase transition.

 \textbf{IV.
 Conclusion}